RWTH-EBC/TEASER/docs/source/examples/e1_generate_archetype.md

 from teaser.project import Project
 ```

-To use the API instantiate the Project class and rename the Project.
-The
+To use the API, instantiate the Project class and rename the project.
-parameter load_data=True indicates that we load `iwu` typology archetype
-data into our Project (e.g. for Material properties and typical wall
+As a default, the 'iwu' archetype data will be loaded into our Project
+via DataClass(construction_data=ConstructionData.iwu_heavy) (e.g. for material properties
-constructions.
-This can take a few seconds, depending on the size of the
+and typical wall constructions.
+This can take a few seconds depending on the size of the used database).
-used data base).
-Be careful: Dymola does not like whitespaces in names and
-filenames, thus we will delete them anyway in TEASER.
+Be careful: Dymola does not like whitespaces in names and filenames, thus we will delete them anyway in TEASER.

 ```python
 prj = Project()